Covert Entanglement Generation and Secrecy: Classical Information With Secrecy

-\end{theorem} The proof of Theorem~\ref{Theorem:Covert_Secrecy_Capacity} is given in Section~\ref{Section:Secrecy_Proof}.
+\end{theorem} The proof of Theorem~\ref{Theorem:Covert_Secrecy_Capacity} is given in Section~\ref{Section:Secrecy_Proof} in the Supplementary Material.
 In the analysis, we combine several methods from previous works on secret and covert communication.
 We build upon covert communication results without secrecy \cite{10886999}, along with the secrecy coding approach proposed by Bloch \cite{Bloch16} for classical channels.
-We employ binning and one-time pad encryption to guarantee security, and then we use the quantum channel resolvability lemma due to Hayashi in the secrecy analysis \cite{hayashi2006quantum}. \begin{remark} We observe that we achieve the same covert rate as without secrecy \cite{SheikholeslamiB16,10886999}, albeit with a larger classical key.
-Specifically, covert communication without secrecy requires a key rate $L_{\text{key}}\equiv \frac{\log\abs{\mathcal{K}}}{ \sqrt{n\delta_{\text{cov}}}}$ of
+We employ binning and one-time pad encryption to guarantee security, and then use the quantum channel resolvability lemma due to Hayashi in the secrecy analysis \cite{hayashi2006quantum}.

+Our result in Theorem~\ref{Theorem:Secrecy} generalizes Bloch's characterization of the covert secrecy capacity for classical channels~\cite{Bloch16} to the quantum setting.
+We complement this characterization with additional results that provide further insight into covert secrecy.
+Specifically, in Theorem~\ref{Theorem:Secrecy_Key_Converse} below, we determine the minimal secret-key rate required to achieve the key-assisted covert secrecy capacity.
+Later, in Theorem~\ref{Theorem:Covert_Secrecy_Capacity_No_Key}, we characterize the covert secrecy capacity without assistance as well.